Tennis-Barty outmuscles Muguruza to win Yarra Valley Classic | Sports-Games

 Tennis-Barty outmuscles Muguruza to win Yarra Valley Classic

-World number one Ash Barty made the perfect start to her 2021 season when she outfought Spain's Garbine Muguruza 7-6(3) 6-4 to win the Yarra Valley Classic Australian Open warm-up tournament on Sunday.
-The 24-year-old Australian, playing her first tournament for almost a year, was made to work hard for her second WTA title on home soil but had enough weapons in her armoury to see off the former French Open and Wimbledon champion.
+World number one Ash Barty said she was happy with her game heading into the Australian Open after outfighting Garbine Muguruza 7-6(3) 6-4 to win the Yarra Valley Classic warm-up tournament on Sunday.
+The 24-year-old Australian, playing her first tournament for almost a year, was made to work hard for her second WTA title on home soil but had enough weapons in her armoury to see off the former French Open and Wimbledon champion in a gripping contest.

-"It's been a little while between drinks for us but I'm enjoying every minute of it," Barty told the socially-distanced crowd on Margaret Court Arena after receiving the trophy.
-"I couldn't wait to get out here and play this week."
+"It was some of the better tennis I played throughout the whole week," Barty said.
+"Garbine forced me to play at that level.
+It was a great final and I'm happy with the progression of the level of tennis through the week."

 Muguruza had conceded only 10 games in four matches on her way to the final but made errors under pressure -- 40 over the contest -- and was no match for the determined Australian in the clutch moments.
 Barty, who was handed a place in the title-decider when Serena Williams pulled out of their semi-final with an injury, had to wrestle back two breaks of serve to win a tight opening set in a tiebreak.

-"We are so lucky and grateful to be able to play and to have a crowd after almost a year is just incredible," said a smiling Muguruza, the losing finalist at Melbourne Park last year.
-Barty's title triumph will only fuel expectation that she can give Australia its first Grand Slam singles winner on home soil since Chris O'Neil in 1978.
+Her title triumph will only fuel expectation that she can give Australia its first Grand Slam singles winner on home soil since Chris O'Neil in 1978.
+Barty habitually dismisses talk about pressure at the Australian Open and said only that she was excited and ready to go.

+"I'm just trying to come out here and do the best that I can," she added.
+"I've done the preparation, I've eaten my Brussels sprouts, done everything to put myself in a position that I can go out there and perform at the best level I can."

 The 2019 French Open champion, a semi-finalist here last year, will have a day off to recuperate before opening her campaign against Danka Kovinic on Rod Laver Arena on Tuesday.